Creating a blue/green deployment - Amazon Aurora

 Enabling binary logging increases the number of write disk I/O operations to the DB cluster.
 You can monitor IOPS usage with the VolumeWriteIOPs CloudWatch metric.

-If you change the binlog_format parameter setting or any other parameter settings for a DB cluster, check the DB cluster parameter group setting on the cluster's Configuration tab.
-If the status is Pending reboot, reboot the DB cluster.
+After you configure the required parameters, make sure to reboot the DB cluster so that your changes take effect.
 Blue/green deployments require that the writer instance be in sync with the DB cluster parameter group, otherwise creation fails.
 For more information, see Rebooting a DB instance within an Aurora cluster.

 You can make other modifications to the DB cluster and its DB instances in the green environment after it is deployed.
-For example, you might make schema changes to your database or change the DB instance class used by one or more DB instances in the green environment.
+For example, you might make schema changes to your database.

 For information about modifying a DB cluster, see Modifying an Amazon Aurora DB cluster.

-You can create the blue/green deployment using the AWS Management Console, the AWS CLI, or the RDS API.
+You can create a blue/green deployment using the AWS Management Console, the AWS CLI, or the RDS API.

 To create a blue/green deployment